dladowitz/dox_assignment/README.md

 Run `rake test`

+### Styling

+Browse to `/components` for guidance

 ------------

 ## Assignment Instructions

 * If you are applying for the Senior engineering position you must complete stories 1 and 3.
-Otherwise complete story 1, and either 2a **or** 2b
+Otherwise complete stories 1, and either 2a **or** 2b
-* See `/components` page for styling guidance
 * Clone this repository, create a local git branch and commit your changes to said branch
 * **DO NOT PUSH TO MASTER**, **DO NOT FORK THE REPOSITORY**
 * Push branch to github